marekborowiec/AMAS/README.md

 You also need to choose at least one action with `-c` (same as `--concat`), `-s` (`--summary`), `-v` (`--convert`), or `-r` (`--replicate`) for the input to be processed.
 The order in which arguments are given does not matter.

+IMPORTANT! `AMAS` is fast and powerful, but be careful: it assumes you know what you are doing and will not prevent you overwriting a file.
+It will, however, print out a warning if this has happened.

 ### Concatenating alignments
 For example, if you want to concatenate all DNA phylip files in a directory and all of them have the `.phy` extension, you can run:
 ```